 Remember to remove the snow from your sidewalks and curb ramps.

 Sidewalks and curb ramps are lifelines in the community for people with disabilities.
 Routes covered with snow and ice limit access to groceries, prescriptions, employment, and local gatherings.

 Obstructed sidewalks and curb ramps can also put people in life-threatening situations.
 Piles of snow and icy surfaces make these access points impassable.
 People using wheelchairs and other mobility devices must use the street alongside traffic.

 Maintain access for everyone.
 Shovel your sidewalk and curb ramps as soon as possible after a snowfall.
 Important: Don’t wait for the snow to melt!
+Melted snow can refreeze and make sidewalks and other access points extremely dangerous.
 If you live near people with disabilities or senior citizens, volunteer to shovel their walkways.

 - Snow removal ordinances for residential and commercial buildings